Tesla Adds Wireless Charging, USB-C Ports To US-Made Model 3 Cars: Report

 All Model 3 cars made by Tesla at the Fremont Factory in California starting June 4 will have both the USB-C ports and the wireless phone charger, according to Drive Tesla Canada.

-Tesla previously only sold a Qi wireless phone charger as an aftermarket upgrade for $125, and the USB-C ports weren't available for Model 3.
+Tesla previously only sold a Qi wireless phone charger as aftermarket upgrade for $125, and the USB-C ports weren't available for Model 3.

 The Palo Alto-based company reduced prices of all its vehicles in North America by 6% last month, and made similar cuts in China, as it reels from the impact of the novel coronavirus (COVID-19) pandemic.